 Abnormal results for metabolic and endocrine disorders are managed by the Emory University Division of Medical Genetics.
 Program staff reports abnormal results to the listed health care provider, aids in locating the newborn with an abnormal screen, and offers follow-up recommendations.
 For information contact the Emory Medical Genetics, call (404) 778-8560.

 American Academy of Pediatrics Screening Follow-up Resources: The AAP article entitled Newborn Screening Fact Sheets was published in Pediatrics September 2006 and contains guidance on managment newborn screening issues.

 Click here to view ACTion (ACT) sheet that 1) describes the short term actions a health professional should follow in communicating with the family and determining the appropriate steps in the follow-up of the infant that has screened positive, and 2) an algorithm that presents an overview of the basic steps involved in determining the final diagnosis in the infant.

-The Universal Newborn Hearing Screening and Intervention (UNHSI) Program will transition to electronic reporting for hearing screening and diagnostic results through the Georgia Department of Public Health’s (DPH) State Electronic Notifiable Disease Surveillance System (SendSS).
+The Early, Detection, Hearing & Intervention (EDHI) Program provides electronic reporting for hearing screening and diagnostic results through the Georgia Department of Public Health’s (DPH) State Electronic Notifiable Disease Surveillance System (SendSS).
 Electronic reporting directly into SendSS will minimize data entry errors, streamline reporting and access to previously reported information, and ultimately improve service delivery for children.

-Effective August 1, 2014, all Audiologists will be required to register and begin entering hearing screening and diagnostic results directly into SendSS for electronic reporting.
+Audiologists are required to register and begin entering hearing screening and diagnostic results directly into SendSS for electronic reporting.
 Electronic reporting through SendSS will replace the current paper submissions and reporting—except for limited paper based reporting for children not found in SendSS, to facilitate reporting to the Public Health Districts.

 Results that need to be entered in SendSS